 The top 11 small business email tips

-Ready to master your email marketing?
+Ready to master communication?
 Get stuck into these top 11 small business email tips…

 1. Build a strong list first

-In order to have an email marketing strategy, you need someone to email.
-And if you want to be successful, you’ll need to build an email list of customers who actively interact with your brand and want to buy your services.
+In order to have an email marketing strategy, you need someone to send to.
+And if you want to be successful, you’ll need to build a list of customers who actively interact with your brand and want to buy your services.

 So, how do you get that list?

-Although it’s tempting to just save up the email addresses of every single customer you’ve had – there’s a lot of rules on who you can and can’t email.
+Although it’s tempting to just save up the email addresses of every single customer you’ve had – there’s a lot of rules on who you can and can’t send communications to.
 Yep, sorry, this is a small message about GDPR.

-Everyone that you email needs to have given express permission to receive marketing communication from you.
+Everyone that you send information to needs to have given express permission to receive marketing communication from you.
 So if you need to start gathering email addresses of willing customers, there’s really one solution: a form.